Open Process Spring Talks: Revisiting Historical Performance Text

 What does it mean to revisit historical performance texts, and why do we do it?
 Acclaimed theater artists Sarah Ruhl and Jiehae Park join together to discuss navigating the works of dead writers, and their approaches to reinvigorating canonized texts and figures through utilizing theater as a forum for catharsis and political discussion.

 As always, our Open Process Talks programming is free, dedicated to dispersing creative ideas widely and accessibly.
-RSVPs are strongly encouraged, as seating is limited.
+RSVPs are strongly encouraged.

 About the Panelists: